dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 A Block Matching Algorithm is a way of locating matching macroblocks in a sequence of digital video frames for the purposes of motion estimation.
 The
 16 KB (2,616 words) - 14:51, 9 February 2019

-Watershed (image processing) (redirect from Watershed segmentation algorithm) continuous domain.
-There are also many different algorithms to compute watersheds.
-Watershed algorithm is used in image processing primarily for segmentation
-13 KB (1,821 words) - 15:05, 1 April 2019

 CORDIC (redirect from CORDIC algorithm)
 Rotation DIgital Computer), also known as Volder's algorithm, is a simple and efficient algorithm to calculate hyperbolic and trigonometric functions
 57 KB (5,803 words) - 16:11, 30 March 2019